munificent/craftinginterpreters/book/statements-and-state.md

 Java doesn't let you use lowercase "void" as a generic type argument for obscure reasons having to do with type erasure and the stack.
 Instead, there is a separate "Void" type specifically for this use.
-Sort of a "boxed void", list "Integer" is for "int".
+Sort of a "boxed void", like "Integer" is for "int".

 </aside>